scansio/vscode-auto-close-empty-tag/README.md

 }
 ```

-`auto-close-tag.fullMode`: Whether to enable both Visual Studio and Sublime Text mode.
-(Default is **false**)

 ## Change Log
 See Change Log [here](CHANGELOG.md)

 ## Issues
-Submit the [issues](https://github.com/formulahendry/vscode-auto-close-tag/issues) if you find any bug or have any suggestion.
+Submit the [issues](https://github.com/scansio/vscode-auto-close-empty-tag/issues) if you find any bug or have any suggestion.

 ## Contribution
-Fork the [repo](https://github.com/formulahendry/vscode-auto-close-tag) and submit pull requests.
+Fork the [repo](https://github.com/scansio/vscode-auto-close-empty-tag) and submit pull requests.

 ## Blog
-Visit the [blog](https://blogs.msdn.microsoft.com/formulahendry) or the [post](https://blogs.msdn.microsoft.com/formulahendry/2016/06/29/auto-close-tag-for-visual-studio-code/) for more detailed info
+Visit the [blog](https://blogs.msdn.microsoft.com/scansio) or the [post](https://blogs.msdn.microsoft.com/scansio/2016/06/29/auto-close-empty-tag-for-visual-studio-code/) for more detailed info